-Here, src\directory is the full path name of the previous Replication Agent version's installation directory.
+Here, src_directory is the full path name of the earlier version's Replication Agent installation directory.
 This is the source directory.
 For example:

-- 4 If necessary, set the RA\JAVA\DFLT\CHARSET environment variable in the Replication Agent 15.1 RUN\instance script to the name of the Java character set that is equivalent to the one being used at the primary database.
-For detailed information, see the Replication Agent 15.1 Administration Guide. - 5 In the primary UDB, grant the previously existing pds\username user any additional required privileges.
+- 4 If necessary, set the RA_JAVA_DFLT_CHARSET environment variable in the Replication Agent 15.2 RUN_instance script to the name of the Java character set that is equivalent to the one being used at the primary database.
+See the Replication Agent Administration Guide. - 5 If necessary, override the default maximum amount of memory available to the JRE by setting the RA_JAVA_MAX_MEM environment variable in the Replication Agent 15.2 RUN_instance script.
+Replication Agent 15.2 does not set the RA_JAVA_MAX_MEM environment variable in the executable or run scripts, which allows the JVM to use its default for the maximum heap size.
+See the Replication Agent Administration Guide. - In the primary UDB, grant the previously existing pds_username user any additional required privileges. - 7 Prevent users other than the previously existing Replication Agent pds_username user from any further access to the primary UDB database.
+This prevents any loss of replicated data. - 8 Log in to the previously existing Replication Agent instance, verify that it is in Replicating state and allow replication to finish.
+To verify that replication has completed: - a Periodically issue the ra_statistics command, watching until all of the following statistics are zero (0):

-- 6 Prevent users other than the previously existing Replication Agent pds\username user from any further access to the primary UDB database.
-This prevents any loss of replicated data. - 7 Log in to the previously existing Replication Agent instance, verify that it is in Replicating state and allow replication to finish.
-To verify that replication has completed: - a Periodically issue the ra\statistics command, watching until all of the following statistics are zero (0): - Operation queue size Operation data hash size Input queue size Output queue size - b When all of these values are zero, note the Last QID Sent from the last set of statistics - c Issue the ra\locator update command so that Replication Agent retrieves the truncation point from Replication Server. - d Wait, then issue the ra\locator command again and compare the displayed locator with that of the Last QID Sent.
-If they are different, wait and repeat this step. - e Quiesce the Replication Agent instance by issuing the quiesce command. - f Shut down the Replication instance by issuing the shutdown command. - 8 Start and log in to the Replication Agent 15.1 instance, and migrate the Replication Agent's metadata by issuing the ra\migrate command. - 9 In the Replication Agent 15.1 instance, resume replication by issuing the resume command. - 10 Allow all users to access the primary UDB database.
+- b When all of these values are zero, note the Last QID Sent from the last set of statistics - c Issue the ra_locator update command so that Replication Agent retrieves the truncation point from Replication Server. - d Wait, then issue the ra_locator command again and compare the displayed locator with that of the Last QID Sent.
+If they are different, wait and repeat this step.

+- e Quiesce the Replication Agent instance by issuing the quiesce command. - f Shut down the Replication instance by issuing the shutdown command. - 9 Start and log in to the Replication Agent 15.2 instance, and migrate the Replication Agent's metadata by issuing the ra_migrate command. - 10 In the Replication Agent 15.2 instance, resume replication by issuing the resume command. - 11 Allow all users to access the primary UDB database.

-Migrating Replication Agent 15.1 when upgrading UDB 8 to 9
+Migrating Replication Agent 15.2 when upgrading UDB 8 to 9

-This section describes how to migrate Replication Agent for UDB 15.1 when you upgrade IBM DB2 Universal Database from version 8 to version 9.
+This section describes how to migrate Replication Agent for UDB 15.2 when you upgrade IBM DB2 Universal Database from version 8 to version 9.

-\ To migrate Replication Agent when upgrading UDB 8 to 9
+Migrating Replication Agent when upgrading UDB 8 to 9